Skip to Content

 The décor is simple, and there is nothing flashy about the food presentation.
 However, the ingredients are super fresh, and the flavors are amazing!

-The menu has all your Mexican favorites like quesadillas and tortas.
+The menu has all your Mexican favorites, like quesadillas and tortas.
 What you really want to order here though are the fantastic tacos!
 The tacos have a variety of fillings, including chicken, pork, and vegetarian options.
 All are marinated with spicy sauce and topped with garden-fresh vegetables.
 A burst of flavor with every bite!

 Also, I ordered some excellent nachos to start.
 It was a generous portion, and the guacamole was delicious.

-You can expect to pay around 23 pesos or about $1 USD for a taco here – excellent value for money!
+You can expect to pay around 23 MXN or about $1 USD for a taco here – excellent value for money!
 Wash your tacos down with a refreshing beer, and you will be more than satisfied.

 This is a popular spot, so you may have to wait a while for your meal.
 Be patient; it is worth the wait!